exercism/z3/exercises/practice/equilateral_triangle/.docs/instructions.md

 Z3 solver produces a result that is not satisfiable.
 An ArithmeticError should also be raised if both input points are the same.

+The function should not use the "set_option()" function in the z3 library to set global parameters.
+This is done within the test cases to ensure floats are of the expected precision (number of decimal points).

 Since the model interpretation of a Z3 Real variable is an instance of AlgebraicNumRef, IntNumRef, or RatNumRef, a function is provided to convert this instance to a float.